Brad Little

-Bradley Jay Little (born February 15, 1954) is an American politician serving as the 33rd governor of Idaho since January 2019.
+Bradley Jay Little (born February 15, 1954) is an American politician serving since 2019 as the 33rd governor of Idaho.
 A member of the Republican Party, he served as the 42nd lieutenant governor of Idaho from 2009 to 2019 and as an Idaho state senator from 2001 to 2009.

 Little is a graduate of the University of Idaho, having earned a Bachelor of Science degree in 1976.
-He has been involved in public service since the 1980s.
-Little was appointed as an Idaho state senator by Governor Dirk Kempthorne in 2001, a position he held for just under eight years.
-During his senate tenure, Little chaired the majority caucus and represented the 8th and (after redistricting in 2002) 11th legislative districts.
-In 2009, Governor Butch Otter appointed Little to the office of lieutenant governor after the previous lieutenant governor, Jim Risch, resigned to become a United States senator.
+Little ran his family's ranching operation and served on various business and civic boards, including 20 years with the Idaho Association of Commerce and Industry, before being appointed Idaho state senator by Governor Dirk Kempthorne in 2001.
+In 2009, Governor Butch Otter appointed Little as lieutenant governor after Jim Risch resigned to become a United States senator.

-After Otter declined to run for a fourth term, Little ran for governor in the 2018 gubernatorial election and defeated Democratic nominee Paulette Jordan.
-He was reelected in 2022 with 60.5% of the vote, defeating Democratic nominee Stephen Heidt and Independent candidate Ammon Bundy.
+Little was elected governor in 2018 after winning a crowded Republican primary with 37.3% of the vote.
+He won renomination with 52.8% of the vote, and was reelected in 2022, defeating Democratic nominee Stephen Heidt and independent candidate Ammon Bundy.

 Early life and education

 Little was born and raised in Emmett, Idaho and graduated from Emmett High School in 1972.
-He attended the University of Idaho in Moscow, was a member of the Idaho Alpha chapter of Phi Delta Theta fraternity, and earned a B.S. in agribusiness in 1976.
+He attended the University of Idaho in Moscow, was a member of the Idaho Alpha chapter of Phi Delta Theta fraternity, and earned a B.S. in agribusiness in 1977.